lisite19920722/smart-voice2/README.md

 ## Last Part
 Android:
-By running "ionic build android --prod --release" and "ionic run android --prod", the app can be added to the mobile phone
+By running "ionic build android --prod --release" and "ionic run android --prod", the app can be added to the mobile phone<br>
 iOS:
 sudo chmod -R a+rwx /appfolder
 By running "ionic build ios --prod" and "sudo ionic emulate ios --target="iPhone-7", the app can be emulated